projectpomsky/projectpomsky/README.md

 The following is either shown or hidden by chance with 3 to 1 odds of being hidden on any given day. 😉🤭😊😂🤪 https://github.com/projectpomsky/projectpomsky2

+Keep in mind this is technically information warfare.
+Don't let Russia win the war of information.
+We must all do our parts.

 God I love being free! 🥰🥰🥰 https://www.youtube.com/watch?v=-KoXt9pZLGM

-I'm gonna miss you Evony people. 🥺 Teddy in particular..
-We will meet again I'm sure. 😉 Regardless, never give up! 😉
+I'm gonna miss you Evony people. 🥺 I'll stay out of it for now and only provide cover if need be.
+Regardless, never give up! 😉

-😊
+😊😊😊